 At Christmas in 2008, my Dad died as a result of a brain tumour - an oligodendroglioma to be exact.

-He was initially diagnosed with epilepsy and it took quite a while for him to eventually get a biopsy and for confirmation of his condition.
+He was initially diagnosed with epilepsy and it took more than 2 years for him to eventually get a biopsy and for confirmation of his condition.
 The tumour was inoperable.

 I didn't know much about brain tumours at the time.
 I'm not even sure how much my Dad knew about them, as it wasn't something we talked about.